mattbloem007/iboga.org/src/content/pages/about.md

       of iboga.
 about_section6:
   title: Newsletter
-  excerpt: Sign up to our newsletter to receive updates about iboga research, news
+  excerpt: "Sign up to our newsletter to receive regular updates about the latest
-    from the community, and more.
+    iboga research, news from the community, and more. "
 title: About Foundation
 ---